rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_containers.md

 Kubernetes is an open-source container management platform that you can use to deploy and manage containerized applications at scale.
 * Kubernetes manages clusters of EC2 instances, and it runs containers on those instances with processes for deployment, maintenance, and scaling
-* By using Kubernetes, you can run any type of containerized application by using the same toolset on premises and in the cloud
+* By using Kubernetes, you can run any type of containerized application by using the same toolset on-premises and in the cloud
 * When you select Amazon EKS as your container management service, you provision an Amazon EKS cluster and deploy Amazon EC2 or Fargate worker nodes (that is, worker machines) for your Amazon EKS cluster.
 You then connect to Amazon EKS and run your Kubernetes applications.